Haokaiiii/koas-team-page/README.md

 1. Check the [Cloudflare Pages documentation](https://developers.cloudflare.com/pages/)
 2. Review the browser console for errors
 3. Ensure your DNS is properly configured
+4. Check CLOUDFLARE_SETUP.md for detailed instructions

 ---

-Built with ❤️ for KOAS Agency
+Built with ❤️ for KOAS Agency using pure HTML, CSS, and JavaScript